-- In June 2019, we received FDA 510(k) clearance for EsoCheck, permitting us to market it in the U.S. as a cell collection device indicated for use in the collection and retrieval of surface cells of the esophagus in the general population of adults, 22 years of age and older. - In December 2019, RDx, our then-CLIA-certified laboratory partner completed documentation of EsoGuard analytical validity allowing us to commercialize it as an LDT.
-In March 2022, we transferred EsoGuard testing to our own CLIA-certified laboratory, upon our acquisition of certain assets from RDx as described elsewhere in this report.
+- In June 2019, we received FDA 510(k) clearance for EsoCheck, permitting us to market it in the U.S. as a cell collection device indicated for use in the collection and retrieval of surface cells of the esophagus in the general population of adults, 22 years of age and older.
+In 2022, we received FDA clearance to expand EsoCheck's indications for use to include adults and adolescents, 12 years of age and older.
+In 2023, we further received FDA clearance to permit us to market EsoCheck as non-sterile. - In December 2019, RDx, our then-CLIA-certified laboratory partner completed documentation of EsoGuard analytical validity allowing us to commercialize it as an LDT.
+In March 2022, we transferred EsoGuard testing to our own CLIAcertified laboratory, upon our acquisition of certain assets from RDx as described elsewhere in this report.

 FDA defines an LDT as "an IVD product that is intended for clinical use and designed, manufactured and used within a single laboratory."
 FDA has long maintained that it has clear regulatory authority over LDTs and has chosen to fully exercise its authority for certain classes of "single laboratory" IVD products which would satisfy its definition of an LDT, such as direct-to-consumer tests that do not involve a health care provider.
 FDA, however, has generally not enforced these regulatory requirements for most LDTs not in one of these classes and has generally not required these LDTs to undergo FDA premarket review of analytical validity and clinical validity, as all other IVD products must.
-For over a decade, FDA has expressed its concern about insufficient regulatory oversight over increasingly high-risk LDTs.
-On multiple occasions from 2010 to 2020 it announced its intent to reconsider its long-standing policy of LDT enforcement discretion with respect to LDTs but never acted on this intent, limiting its actions to hosting a public workshop to gather feedback from industry stakeholders, publishing two draft guidance documents describing a proposed risk-based framework to LDTs, issuing a report citing evidence for the need for additional regulation of LDTs, and issuing a Discussion Paper on LDTs.
-FDA never issued a final guidance document on the regulation of LDTs and, in 2020, HHS announced that, effective immediately, it was rescinding all guidance, compliance manuals, website statements, or other informal issuances concerning FDA premarket review of LDTs, and that FDA may not require premarket review of LDTs absent a formal notice-and-comment rulemaking process.